Contact

 Product Safety, Regulatory Compliance, Recall and Warranty Risk Mitigation

-The firm's Product Safety Group is the among the largest team of automotive lawyers specializing in representing automotive manufacturers and suppliers, both North American and foreign, in matters related to automotive safety compliance, regulation, warranty and recall issues.
-Our Product Safety Group lawyers have intimate knowledge and experience in automotive safety regulations and requirements, and are in contact daily with the staff of the U.S. National Highway Traffic Safety Administration (NHTSA) and other federal, state, local and foreign governmental agencies.
+Miller Canfield's automotive lawyers specialize in representing automotive manufacturers and suppliers, both North American and foreign, in matters related to automotive safety compliance, regulation, warranty and recall issues.
+Our esteemed team has intimate knowledge and experience in automotive safety regulations and requirements, including the U.S. National Highway Traffic Safety Administration (NHTSA) and other federal, state, local and foreign governmental agencies.
 We advise clients on NHTSA reporting and compliance requirements, as well as compliance with the TREAD Act, U.S. Consumer Product Safety Improvement Act (CPSIA), E.U.'s Registration, Evaluation, Authorization and Restriction of Chemical Substances (REACh) regulations.
-Other relevant expertise and significant experience the group has involve the following areas:
+Other relevant expertise and significant experience the team has involve the following areas:

 - Implementation of contractual supply chain protections